Guide

 • Examples: Consumer SaaS, design tools, marketing platforms

-Both is ideal when:
+Both changelog + release notes is ideal when:

 • You have mixed audiences (developers + end users)